mikoiv/secops-standard-model/README.md

 ## 1.1.
 Attack surface management

+Goal:
-Goals: understand your assets and create a continuously updating visibility to all high-risk systems
+* Understand your assets and create a continuously updating visibility to all high-risk systems

 MVP:
 * Start with assets available to the public or to partners.